nyars-jiten/nyars/README.md

   <IconMagnify class="text-3xl !m-1" /> <!-- icon as font, if need change margin use !important -->
   <IconMagnify class="h-5 w-5" :font-controlled="false" /> <!-- icon as normal svg -->
   ```

+  #### Why pages on dev server is very slow?

+  Because lodash loads all functions, see this [issue](https://github.com/cipami/nuxt-lodash/issues/53).
+On production mode this problem does not exist.

 </details>

 ⡏⠉⠉⠉⠉⠉⠉⠋⠉⠉⠉⠉⠉⠉⠋⠉⠉⠉⠉⠉⠉⠉⠉⠉⠉⠙⠉⠉⠉⠹